 Get Your FREE Movement Chart

 I’ve created two FREE movement charts that include several different ways to move during the day.
+They are available in the Freebie Library.
 The charts have a picture of the movement as well as an associated card with the movement.
 The larger pictures could be used on a bulletin board or kept on a ring or in a box.
 As the children perform the movements they would be able to check off their box as a movement completed for that day.
 The amount of movements in a day could be determined by the instructor.
 All of the different movements can be modified based on the space in the classroom, the needs of the students, and what the instructor wants to get out of the movement break opportunity.

 YOU MAY BE INTERESTED IN